testfairy/docs/docs/03_Android/02_Changelog.md

+### Version 1.9.12
+Released: 2019-08-01

+* [BUGFIX] Fixed cases of missing screenshots upon feedback.

 ### Version 1.9.11
 Released: 2019-07-29

-* [IMPROVEMENT] Support for hidden views in Flutter
+* [NEW] Support for hidden views in Flutter.
-* [BUGFIX] Fix for a rare concurrent modification exception in sensors
+* [BUGFIX] Fix for a rare concurrent modification exception in sensors.

 ### Version 1.9.10
 Released: 2019-07-15